© 2026 Buckland Newton Community Website Committee Last updated 26th June 2026 08:10 Website design and update by Jeremy Collins

 reception; you will be required to bring identification before a password can

-takes a moment.
-If you need help to log on please call the surgery on 01300
+only takes a moment.
+If you need help to log on please call the surgery on

-that routinely use on line services the better, as this allows us more time to
+people that routinely use on line services the better, as this allows us more

 Surgery opening hours